psolom/RichFilemanager/scripts/lazyload/README.md

 LazyLoad is a fast, lightweight and flexible script that _speeds up your web application_ by **loading images only as they enter the viewport**.
-LazyLoad is written in plain (vanilla) Javascript, it supports [responsive images](https://alistapart.com/article/responsive-images-in-practice), it's SEO friendly and it has some others [notable features](#notable-features).
+LazyLoad is written in plain (vanilla) Javascript, it supports [responsive images](https://alistapart.com/article/responsive-images-in-practice), it's SEO friendly and it has some other [notable features](#notable-features).

 Check out the [LazyLoad website](https://verlok.github.io/lazyload/), in case you're reading this on GitHub.